 Then he stumbles upon Sunrise, a town not on any map.
 A town where his product sells.
 A town where quirky is a way of life.

 Could this be his year?
 Every past winner has left the firm, seemingly wealthy and happy, and moved on to better things.
 So much so, they’ve never been heard from again.

 After all, what could possibly be another explanation?

-Tow Away Zone is a romantic comedy in monochrome and colour.
+Tow Away Zone is a comedy drama novel in monochrome and colour.
 A tale of honesty and dishonesty.
 An enchantment of neon lights, punctures, killer lizards, private detectives, and the finest root beer in America.